 Happy Christmas (Nollaig Shona) Slate Plaque

 Adorn your home during the holidays with a touch of Celtic history.
-Each slate plaque is hand-painted in a classic combination of red and green tribal shadowing.
+Each slate plaque is meticulously hand-painted in a classic combination of red and green tribal shadowing.
 All plaques are treated and sealed before and after the painting process to encourage vibrant longevity.

 9" x 12" eastern Pennsylvania slate ready-to-hang with drilled holes and leather strap.
 Includes a descriptive 4x6 card explaining the history of the Ogham alphabet.
 Slate plaques can take up to 2 weeks to create.

 Ships within 2 weeks.
 USPS shipping times are in addition to this handling period.

 Here is a brief summary of the Ogham alphabet.
 Stay tuned for more detailed posts in the days to come.
 Sign up below for the Ogham Art Newsletter to receive email notifications about new postings, blogs, products and events.